Configuration file settings

 In case of multiple transmit channels, the wildcard character > is used in the tx-sensitivity address in order to distinguish the data from each channel.
 It will be replaced by an increasing integer number from zero up to the number of transmit channels minus one.

-Similarly, multiple receive channels are distinguished in the trx-phase address by means of the wildcard character <, which will be replaced by an increasing integer number from zero up to the number of receive channels minus one.
+Similarly, multiple receive channels are distinguished in the trx-phase (or tx-phase) address by means of the wildcard character <, which will be replaced by an increasing integer number from zero up to the number of receive channels minus one.

 For example, with the previous input settings the transmit sensitivity data would be read from